hizzybabe/HTMLKit/src/routes/practice/htmlcss12/+page.md

 ---

 This setup provides a clean, welcoming invitation page with sections for all necessary details.
-Let me know if you’d like to add animations, social media links, or any other custom elements!